cepthomas/Nebulua/docs/tech_notes.md

 If a change is required, do this:
 - Go to the `Script` folder.
 - Edit `interop_spec.lua` with new changes.
-- Execute 'gen_interop.cmd'.
+- Execute `gen_interop.cmd`.
 This generates the code files to support the interop.
 - Open `Nebulua.sln` and rebuild all.